top of page

 16 Stage Sian Lloyd.jpg

 ICC Wales doors and bars will open from 6pm before the Festival, and again following the event.
-You will soon be able to book your seats in the Auditorium for an uninterrupted view of this year's Wales Festival of Remembrance.
+You can now book your seats in the Auditorium for an uninterrupted view of this year's Wales Festival of Remembrance.

 This website will be continually updated as acts and speakers are confirmed.